 Mushroom Ketchup

-Ketchup is normally something people associate with a type of thick tomato sauce, but the term ketchup was around long before the modern day tomato version.
-It was used as a general term for describing and kind of sauce, and comes in as many different forms as you’d care to make.
+Ketchup is normally something people associate with a type of thick tomato sauce, but the term ketchup was around long before the modern-day tomato version.
+It was used as a general term for describing any kind of sauce and comes in as many different forms as you’d care to make.

-Today we’re going to have a look at how to make your own tomato ketchup, which also leaves an interesting by-product to use in future cooking.
-Any kind of black gilled mushrooms work well for this recipe as they have a stronger “musty” taste to them, with other lighter versions, such as chicken of the woods not providing the classic mushroom taste as well in the final product.
+Today we’re going to have a look at how to make your own mushroom ketchup, which also leaves an interesting by-product to use in future cooking.
+Any kind of black gilled mushroom works well for this recipe as they have a stronger “musty” taste to them, with other lighter versions, such as Chicken of the Woods not providing the classic mushroom taste as much in the final product.

 Ingredients: